 If you only have a day to drive around the countryside in Iceland and are interested in some of the spectacular sites and natural wonders Iceland has to offer, the Reykjanes Peninsula Drive is a great option.
+Either a self-drive or take the spectacular Hit Iceland Reykjanes tour of geology, history, and culture.
 This is especially true if you are staying in Reykjavík, the capital of Iceland, or near the International airport at Reykjanesbær or the small fishing town of Grindavík.
 The Reykjanes Peninsula Drive is also a great option for stopover passengers and people attending conferences, seminars, or meetings who have limited time on their hands.
 The Reykjanes Peninsula is a geological phenomenon with many exciting places to visit.

 What you will see

 The Reykjanes Peninsula Drive offers a variety of natural wonders and fascinating places to visit.
 Spectacular hot spring sites, vast fields of lava, wonderful lakes with stunning surroundings, magnificent cliffs by the shoreline, some of the most remarkable lighthouses in Iceland, and last but not least the most famous landmark in Iceland, the Blue Lagoon.
 Thus, you will not only see great sites end enjoy an enjoyable scenic drive but also enjoy a swim in the colorful, warm geothermal water by the Blue Lagoon.

 How are the roads at Reykjanes Peninsula, the best time to visit, and the best kind of car?